What are Chemical Peels?

 It is important that you follow a few steps to get ready for your chemical peel.
 These steps include:

-- Avoiding using any form of retinol or Retin-A topical medication for 48 hours.
+- Avoid using any form of retinol or Retin-A topical medication for 48 hours.

 - Cannot have been on Accutane for at least six months.